kschuetz/enhanced-iterables/README.md

 ### Constructing
 - `ImmutableIterable.of` static method
-- It is not possible to convert an `Iterable` to an `ImmutableIterable`s directly; you must implement the interface instead.
+- It is not possible to convert an `Iterable` to an `ImmutableIterable` directly; you must implement the interface instead.
 The [*collection-views*](https://github.com/kschuetz/collection-views) library provides some implementations of `ImmutableIterable` (e.g. `ImmutableVector`).

 ## <a name="immutable-finite-iterable">`ImmutableFiniteIterable<A>`</a>